 - Quizzes: work samples that show a student’s performance with little to no assistance

 - Unit Exams: work samples that show a student’s performance with no assistance

 - Semester Finals w/answer key

 - Independently completed writing assignments/prompts or essays

 - Independently completed projects or presentations

 - Vendor Reports: A vendor generated report showing student progress in each course.
-For vendor-graded courses, semester based semester-long courses must have half of the required work submitted (example: 4 of 8 lessons completed) to count for a completed quarter.
+For vendor-graded courses, semester-long courses must have half of the required work submitted (example: 4 of 8 lessons completed) to count for a completed quarter.
 Year-long courses must have a quarter of the required work submitted (example: 4 of 16 lessons turned in) to count for a completed quarter.

 Students not making adequate academic progress may be required to make weekly contact with teachers until sufficient progress has been made.
 If weekly contact is not maintained, the student’s account may be put on hold which will delay reimbursements and other payments.